Skip Navigation

 What to Expect

-Every project is unique, but here are some ideas of what the work may look like:
+Here are some ideas of what the projects may look like:

 • Find and connect with campus allies

-• Influence groups to use DefaultVeg strategies in food releated events and activities
+• Influence groups to use DefaultVeg strategies in food-related events and activities

 • Conduct research and assessments